-- 7.2.1 Donated medicines or their generic equivalent must be approved for in-country use and/or on the national list of essential medicines or national treatment guidelines, unless approval is received from relevant authorities. - 7.2.2 Donated medicines should fit strength, dosage, and formulation for treatment of target population. - 7.2.3 Prior to donation, the Donor should ensure Distributing Partner has or will have all necessary equipment and consumables needed for proper use and disposal of specific medicine, such as sharps for injectables. - 7.2.4 No expired product should ever be shipped.
-Country specific expiry guidelines should be followed at all times, unless written approval or exemption has been obtained. - 7.2.5 Thought should be given to the declared value of the product (i.e. the market value in the donor country rather than the world market price).
+- 7.2.1 Donated medicines or their generic equivalent must be approved for in-country use and/or on the national list of essential medicines or national treatment guidelines, unless prior approval is received from relevant authorities. - 7.2.2 Donated medicines should fit strength, dosage, and formulation for treatment of target population. - 7.2.3 Prior to donation, the Donor should ensure Distributing Partner has or will have all necessary equipment and consumables needed for proper use and disposal of specific medicine, such as sharps for injectables. - 7.2.4 No expired product should ever be shipped.
+Product with less than 12 months to expiration can be donated with Field approval provided the Distributing Partner is aware of the product expiry prior to the donation, and there is an agreement between the Donor and Distributing Partner that the product can be utilized.
+Country specific expiry guidelines should be followed at all times, unless approval per the above has been obtained. - 7.2.5 Thought should be given to the declared value of the product (i.e. the market value in the donor country rather than the world market price).
 If the declared value is too high, it may result in high import taxes and overhead costs for storage and distribution.
-In some cases the total handling costs (duties, storage, transport) are higher than the actual value of the medicines, or the medicine might be procured locally for less costs. - 7.2.6 Donations of medicines for chronic conditions, including medicines that are required for lifelong treatment, should be strongly evaluated as unexpected discontinuation of these medicines can have severe results for example, the disease may become recurrent, or resistance to the medicine may develop.
-At the start of a long-term donation program, a plan should be prepared on how to phase out a donation, as well as how to determine effectiveness and efficacy of the donation.
+In some cases, the total handling costs (duties, storage, transport) are higher than the actual value of the medicines, or the medicine might be procured locally for less cost. - 7.2.6 Donations of medicines for chronic conditions, including medicines that are required for lifelong treatment, should be strongly evaluated as unexpected discontinuation of these medicines can have severe results.
+At the start of any donation program, a thoughtful patient treatment plan should be agreed upon between the Donor and Distributing Partner.
+This includes determining length of the donation program, its effectiveness and efficacy, as well as consideration for the program's discontinuation.

-7.3 Medical Device, Equipment and Durable Medical Equipment
+7.3 Medical Device (class I, II, and III), Medical Equipment and Durable Medical Equipment